-In the 2019-20 season, Villalón performed Inès in Kevin Newbery’s new production of La Favorite, and La Mujer in the world premiere of Javier Martínez' El Milagro de Recuerdo with the Houston Grand Opera, as well as covering the roles of Pamina in Die Zauberflöte and Michal in Saul.
-In June 2020, she was slated to join Santa Fe Opera as an Apprentice Artist, as the First Wood Sprite in Rusalka.
+In the 2019-2020 season, Ms. Villalón performed with Houston Grand Opera as Inés in Kevin Newbery’s new production of La Favorite and La Mujer in the world premiere of Javier Martinez’s El Milagro de Recuerdo, while also covering the roles of Pamina in Die Zauberflöte and Michal in Saul.
+In June 2020, she was slated to join Santa Fe Opera as an Apprentice Artist, where she was to make her house debut as the First Wood Sprite in Rusalka.

-Passionate about art song and concert repertoire, Villalón spent summers at the Tanglewood Music Center and at Songfest as a Colburn Fellow.
-In her two summers at Tanglewood, performance highlights included the soprano solo in Mahler’s Symphony No. 4 with conductor Giancarlo Guerrero, Max in Oliver Knussen’s Where the Wild Things Are, the world premiere of Michael Gandolfi’s In America, concerts of Bach cantatas conducted by John Harbison, and concerts and recitals curated by Dawn Upshaw, Stephanie Blythe, Margo Garrett, and Sanford Sylvan.
+Passionate about art song and concert repertoire, Ms. Villalón has spent summers at the Tanglewood Music Center and at Songfest as a Colburn Fellow.
+At Tanglewood, performance highlights included the soprano solo in Mahler’s Symphony No. 4 with conductor Giancarlo Guerrero, Max in Oliver Knussen’s Where the Wild Things Are, the world premiere of Michael Gandolfi’s In America, concerts of Bach cantatas conducted by John Harbison, and concerts and recitals curated by Dawn Upshaw, Stephanie Blythe, Margo Garrett, and Sanford Sylvan.

-Villalón lives in Houston, TX, where she enjoys (besides singing): sailing, sewing, cooking, causing mischief, and spending time with her dog, Scooter.
+Elena Villalón lives in Houston, Texas, where she enjoys (besides singing) sailing, sewing, cooking, causing mischief, and spending time with her dogs, Scooter and Spaghetti.